 I have a wealth of experience to share with you before you set off on your gap year or round the world adventure.
 If you are dreaming of travelling the world independently or going on a backpacking adventure, let me show you how.

 I am a veteran backpacker and world traveller who is passionate about backpacking.
-I have well over thirty countries under my belt, a constant wanderlust to see and discover more and absolutely no intention of stopping any time soon.
+I have well over a hundred countries under my belt, a constant wanderlust to see and discover more and absolutely no intention of stopping any time soon.

 I have had a lifetime of training in various martial arts around the world and am passionate about health and fitness.
 I am a qualified health professional in my working life with a specific interest in emergency and travel medicine, and I have volunteered as an expedition medic on various trekking expeditions through jungle, mountain and desert terrains including the Sahara, Taman Negara rainforest in Malaysia, the mountains of Nepal and the jungles of Borneo among many others, as well as volunteering for various community health and animal conservation projects around the world.

-This passion for backpacking and travel has led to the creation of the Bemused Backpacker website and series of travel books, aimed at passing on the knowledge and experience gained in over a decade of backpacking around the world to make backpacking and independent travel easy, affordable and achievable for everyone.
+This passion for backpacking and travel has led to the creation of the Bemused Backpacker website and series of travel books, aimed at inspiring everyone to travel and passing on the knowledge and experience gained in over a decade of backpacking around the world to make backpacking and independent travel easy, affordable and achievable for everyone.